Friday, November 2, 2007

 He sighed.

-“You don’t know how therapeutic that was,” he said.
+“You don’t know how therapeutic that was,” he said, obviously referring to his Manhattan and not to hearing the story of my life.

 He lifted the pitcher and filled his beer mug, then went to fill the other one.
 I put my hand over the mug.